Search

 SEEit Working Trust is an East London grassroots charity committed to cultural innovation for social change, working collaboratively to innovate ways of working locally that can be scaled for impact.

-We want marginalised communities to directly access, engage with and benefit from cultural/creative sector opportunities.
-A key success factor for meaningful cultural engagement in marginalised communities needs creatives to work more with youth workers to support any intervention — they are gatekeepers and well-placed to support sustainable access to, engagement with and progression pathways into, the cultural/creative sector.
+They want marginalised communities to have direct access to, engage with, and benefit from cultural/creative sector opportunities.
+A key success factor for meaningful cultural engagement in marginalised communities is for creatives to work more closely with youth workers to support interventions – they are gatekeepers and well-placed to support sustainable access to, engagement with, and progression pathways into the cultural/creative sector.
 However, there is a disconnect on both sides, and no available delivery framework to connect them.

-We will create that delivery framework by developing and testing our Rules of Engagement Learning© sessions.
-We will collaborate with Ruff Sqwad Arts Foundation, Foundation for Future London and others to:
+The project will create a delivery framework by developing and testing our Rules of Engagement Learning© sessions.
+They will collaborate with Ruff Sqwad Arts Foundation, Foundation for Future London and others to:

 • devise and test learning sessions connecting youth workers and creatives

-• create a social franchise/licencing model for freelance delivery team
+• create a social franchise/licensing model for a freelance delivery team

 • collate data and share key learnings – developing an alumni digital support network to inform, influence and support policy agenda and investment choice